bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/ForeignObjectDetectionSensorType_3ev2SAoQX3Lgt5$_Dbrj6Q/Documentation.md

-Indicate the type of foreign object dual power network sensor.
+Indicates the type of foreign object detection sensor.